MARKET SNAPSHOT: Will Midterm Elections Sink The Stock Market? Here's What History Says

 And if the Democrats take the House, it could provide a check on presidential "overreach" on trade, he said.

-Stocks came out of the gate Monday to start September on a subdued note , with the S&P 500 falling 0.2% and the Dow industrials ending little changed, down less than 0.1%.
+Stocks came out of the gate Tuesday to start September on a subdued note and saw further weakness on Wednesday, with the S&P 500 down 0.6% in the week so far and the Dow ff around 0.1%.